xanderbylo/hashnode/cl1zfheg002cdwnnvfhey4gdv.md

 EVERY DAY?!?!

 Yes, every day.
-Or at least as close to as every day as possible.
+Or at least as close to every day as possible.
 Things happen.
 I get that.

 I've got a young child and work a full-time job, so I know finding time can be hard.